Steve Maclin

 Stephen Kupryk (born May 26, 1987) is an American professional wrestler.
-He is signed to Total Nonstop Action Wrestling (TNA), where he performs under the ring name Steve Maclin.
-In TNA, he is the current TNA International Champion in his record-setting second reign, and is a former one-time Impact World Champion.
-He is also known for his time in WWE, where he performed under the ring name Steve Cutler.
+He is performing on the independent circuit under the ring name Steve Maclin, primarily for Maple Leaf Pro Wrestling (MLP).
+He is best known for his time in Total Nonstop Action Wrestling (TNA) and WWE.

+After finishing his military enlistment in 2011, he began his professional wrestling career in 2012 on the independent scene as Tommy Maclin.
+He signed with WWE in 2014 to perform on their developmental territory NXT as Steve Cutler, where he was a member of The Forgotten Sons stable.
+He was called up to the main roster as part of the SmackDown brand in 2020 before being released in 2021.
+He signed with Total Nonstop Action Wrestling (TNA; formerly Impact Wrestling) that same year as Steve Maclin, becoming one-time Impact World Champion, and the inaugural and two-time TNA International Champion.
+He departed TNA in 2026.

 Early life

 Stephen Kupryk was born on May 26, 1987, in Rutherford, New Jersey.
 In 2007, he enlisted in the United States Marine Corps, being deployed twice in the War in Afghanistan as a machine gunner with the Second Battalion, Eighth Marine Regiment.

 Professional wrestling career

-Early career (2013–2014)
+Early career (2012–2014)

 Kupryk began training in professional wrestling after completing his military enlistment.
-He made his debut on January 26, 2013, at a Monster Factory Pro Wrestling (MFPW) event under the ring name Tommy Maclin, where he defeated Anthony Bennett.
+He made his debut on January 26, 2012, at a Monster Factory Pro Wrestling (MFPW) event under the ring name Tommy Maclin, where he defeated Anthony Bennett.
 In MFPW, he won the MFPW Heavyweight Championship and the MFPW Tag Team Championship.